I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "She wasn't always like this.
 When we first met last year, she was a lot of fun and mellow.
 I don't know what's gotten into her lately," Hego sighed.

 Hego sighed again and shook his head.
 "I guess so.
-I thought that introducing her to my family would prove if she was the one for me.
+I thought introducing her to my family would prove if she was the one for me.
 Obviously, she's not the one for me.
 I told her how important this damned dinner was and she comes out making a fool out of herself and me."

 "It's okay, Hego.
 We're still here, so you can still talk to us," Kim pointed out with a smile.

-The bulky giant smiled, enjoying Kim's optimism.
+The giant smiled, enjoying Kim's optimism.
 "You're right about that.
 I'm glad you're still here.
 Sis, I really want to reconnect with you and I'm not going to let anyone stand in my way, not even Tiffany."

 "Were you serious in considering marrying her?"
 Shego inquired, glancing away at the path at Tiffany fled before turning her attention completely to her big brother.